-3 questions to ask yourself to ensure you have perspective on your work life
+3 questions to help get perspective on your work life

 Unbelievable that we are almost at the end of another year and for me that signals a time to reflect.

-I decided to also reflect on my journey since departing the corporate world in 2014 and write about some of my lessons along the way.
-There have been many however to avoid boring you to tears, I’m only sharing three.
+I decided to also reflect on my journey since departing the corporate world and write about some of my lessons along the way.
+There have been many however to avoid boring you to tears, I’ll only share three.